 16:8 For six days you shall eat unleavened bread; and on the seventh day (Abib 20) there shall be a solemn assembly to Yahweh your eloahi; you shall do no work on it.

 • When does one begin to eat unleavened bread?

 • How many days does one eat unleavened bread with the Passover meal?

 • How many days is there not to be found any leaven within the territory of the Israelites?

-• If you add 6 days to the 1st day of eating unleavened bread, what Abib date do you arrive at?
+• If one adds 6 days to the 1st day of eating unleavened bread, Abib 14, at which date of Abib does one arrive?

 • Is there any indication in Deut.
 16:1-8 that demonstrates a change from Abib 14 to Abib 15?